AlexanderHMagno/Aloha_Project/README.md

 <a href="https://alexanderhmagno.github.io/Aloha_Project/">Project page</a>

-<h1 style="color:green">This is a project named Aloha.
+<h1 style="color:green;">This is a project named Aloha.
 We created the web page of this company.</h1>
 <h2>Objective: Creat a web page for the company Aloha, following this criteria:</h2>

 <hr>